 One of the things to watch out for in terms of buying the perfect headset for your workout is the weight of the cans.
 You already carry the weight of your body as you go about your exercises, sometimes, you carry more weight in the form of dumbbells, barbells and more.
 Any unnecessary weight is critical to remove to help sustain and maximize each movement.

-Lightweight headphones like the Sennheiser 4.40 HD or the MPOW 059 address this concern.
+Lightweight headphones like the Sennheiser 4.40 HD address this concern.
 Both are mostly made of plastic or plastic leather which are tremendously light.

 Ease of Control

 Workouts can be stressful as you do it, so you want everything to be easy on reach be it your water bottle, towel or the next dumbbell that you’re going to lift.
 The same applies to a pair of headphones.

 It would be too much of a hassle if you still need to take off your headphones for you to be able to play the next song or answer a call as you’re in the gym.
 It disrupts your treadmill time and distracts you from focusing on your workout altogether.
 Sennheiser’s 4.40 HD has easily controllable buttons which are easy to identify even with just a touch.